 ABOUT THE ARTIST

 In 2022, she was part of the LGBTQIA+ photography exhibit "This Skin I'm In", which aimed to amplify LGBTQIA+ voices in the South.
 The exhibit started in Asheville and traveled to several southern cities, including Johnson City, TN, and Southwest Virginia Community College, where it coincided with the opening of their LGBTQIA+ center.
 In 2023, it moved to the “KCKCC Gallery” in Kansas City, broadening its influence.
-Unfortunately, a much-anticipated showing in Moscow at the “OpenArt Queer Art Festival” was canceled the day of, highlighting ongoing difficulties for the LGBTQIA+ community worldwide.
-In 2022, she also took part in the city of Asheville and Buncombe County’s new project "Art In The Heart," aimed to improve Pack Square Park’s presence.
+Unfortunately, a much-anticipated showing in Moscow at the “OpenArt Queer Art Festival” was canceled the day of, highlighting the ongoing difficulties for the LGBTQIA+ community worldwide.
+In 2022, she was part of the city of Asheville and Buncombe County’s new project "Art In The Heart," aimed to improve Pack Square Park’s presence.
 Her installation, "Haus Of Hues," was a collaboration with nature made to celebrate all colors of the spectrum.
 Later that year she received the 2022-23 Artist Support Grant from ArtsAVL, joining 24 recognized regional artists.